Our Unique

 Teenagers

 For teenagers, our programs focus on building independence and life skills that prepare them for adulthood.
 We work on things like managing responsibilities, developing social skills for peer relationships, handling academic and social pressures, and practicing daily living skills.
-Our approach recognizes that teenagers have unique needs and goals, helping them develop confidence and self-advocacy skills while respecting their growing autonomy.
+Our approach recognizes that teenagers have unique needs and goals, helping them develop confidence and self-advocacy skills that will serve them throughout their lives, while respecting their growing autonomy.

 Our Focus Makes the Difference